CarSomma/streamlit_saffron/README.md

 - **streamlit_advanced**: Contains streamlit advanced concepts.

 - **solution_streamlit**: A branch with the solution for the Streamlit exercise.
-- **solution_excercise**: A branch with the solution for the EDA exercise related to the application.
+- **solution_exercise**: A branch with the solution for the EDA exercise related to the application.

 Feel free to explore the different branches.